botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ' AND '1'='2
 ```

 >Determine how many characters are in the password of the administrator user.
 To do this, change the SQL statement value to and in intruder **Settings tab**, at the "Grep - Match" section.
-Clear any existing entries in the list, and then add the value ```Welcome back``` to indeitfy true condition.
+Clear any existing entries in the list, and then add the value ```Welcome back``` to ***indentify*** true condition.

 ```
 ' AND (SELECT 'a' FROM users WHERE username='administrator' AND LENGTH(password)>1)='a